Duhoon/cardGenerator/README.md

 # Card Generator

-This is simple Card Generator using HTML/CSS & JavaScript.
+This is a simple Card Generator using HTML/CSS & JavaScript.

 You can insert numbers in two of each input form.
 Then if you click button "Create", two card decks will be generated.